-Table 5.19 - Build Cost Assumptions
+Table 5.14 - Build Cost Assumptions

-ltem Cost Comments Demolition / Site Clearance £50,000 per acre For brownfield typologies we have made an allowance for site clearance / demolition Estate Housing £906 - £1,016 psm Lower - Median BCIS.
-We are aware that from six site-specific EVAs, £909 psm is the average and we have used this figure within our appraisals.
+Item Cost Comments Demolition / Site Clearance £50,000 per acre For brownfield typologies we have made an allowance for site clearance / demolition Estate Housing £906 - £1,016 psm Lower - Median BCIS. £909 psm is the average from EVA data and we have used this figure within our appraisals.
 M4(2) Category 2 - Accessible and Adaptable housing +£521 per unit DCLG housing Standards Review, Final Implementation Impact Assessment, March 2015, paragraphs 153 and 157 (all units).
-M4(3) Category 3 - +£10,307 per unit Ditto Wheelchair Adaptable dwellings (5% of units over 40) External Works 15% The Harman report states, '[external works] are likely to vary significantly from site to site.
+M4(3) Category 3 - Wheelchair Adaptable dwellings +£10,307 per unit Ditto (5% of units over 40) External Works 15% The Harman report states, '[external works] are likely to vary significantly from site to site.
 The planning authority should include appropriate average levels for each type of site unless more specific information is available.
 Local developers should provide information to assist in this area where they can, taking into account commercial sensitivity.'
-For the purposes of our appraisal we have used 15% for external works, which we consider is a more than sufficient enough allowance for a plan- wide study (given we have included 3% 'normal' abnormals and 3% contingency).
-'Normal' Abnormals 3% Having consulted with local stakeholders, we understand that typically sites in South Lakeland are undulating and not readily developable.
-Also the County Council has additional requirements for highways design etc. Therefore, on all typologies we have included for 'normal' abnormals at 3% of build costs.
-This represents a change
+For the purposes of our appraisal we

+Item Cost Comments have used 15% for external works, which we consider is a more than sufficient enough allowance for a planwide study (given we have included 3% 'normal' abnormals and 3% contingency).
+'Normal' Abnormals 3% Having consulted with local stakeholders, we understand that typically sites in the AONB are undulating and not readily developable.
+Also the County Councils have requirements for highways design, drainage etc. Therefore, on all typologies we have included for 'normal' abnormals at 3% of build costs.
+This represents a change following the stakeholder consultation.
-Item Cost Comments

-following the stakeholder consultation.

 Contingency 3% of the above construction costs Higher contingencies are sometimes included in site specific appraisals, but these are generally for specific abnormal costs or ground conditions which are not part of a high level plan wide viability assessment.